tobua/papua/README.md

 `index.html`

 If available papua will look for a HTML template in `index.html` and use a default fallback if none is available.
 Use the `package.json` → `papua` → `html` option to configure the template to look for and other options passed to `@rspack/plugin-html`.
+Run `npx papua eject --template html` to place the default template in the root to make your own edits.

 ### Rspack

 `rspack.config.js`

 A rspack configuration file can be added in the root.
 This configuration will then be merged with the default configuration.
 If a function is exported the default configuration will be received with the mode as a parameter.
+Run `npx papua eject --template rspack` to generate an empty `rspack.config.js` file in the project root where the configuration can be edited.

 ```js
 import { join } from 'path'